KEEPING AMERICA ON TRACK | Sharon Henry

 Stiff competition from motor vehicles and airplanes pretty much marked the end of the line for train travel in the USA.
 People preferred other modes of transport.

-Steamtown is a 40 acre, National Historic Site that opened in 1986 on the site of the former Scranton yard of Delaware, Lackawanna and Western Railroad.
+The Steamtown National Historic Site is a 40 acres, and opened in 1986 on the site of the former Scranton yard of Delaware, Lackawanna and Western Railroad.
 It’s main collection of steam locomotives and cars were originally the private collection of millionaire, F Nelson Blount, who died in 1967.
 It also serves as a Lackawanna train museum.

 For train enthusiasts, kids and adults alike, like the friend we have whose loft holds a massive train set, Steamtown would make a fascinating visit.
 The museum captures all aspects of the steam era from the human interest element to the technology side.
 Although, dare I say it, boys might enjoy this more than girls…Darrin certainly did.